SourLemonJuice/i18nglish.c/README.md

 ./i18nglish.out -- — 或者这种字符串
 ```

-If it's happend, I won't care of them.\
+If it happened, I wouldn't care of them.\
-Maybe, error looked like: `�16�`\
+Maybe, the error looked like: `�16�`\
 This program just an English joke, so it's should be fine.

 ## Move main functions to other project